Downlink/test/Readme.md

         console.log('random value', value); // 97
     });

-    // get 'random' data using an event-based method
+    // get 'random' data using an push method
     // the remote device will scan/poll the data every 5 secs (default) for any value changes
     // if the value changes, it will push/send the data to the client device.watch('random', function(err, value){